NilsIrl/MozWire/README.md

 * Support for [multihop] servers (Not available on official clients)
 * Select custom remote port, bypassing firewalls (Not available on official clients)
 * Support for other operating systems (Not available on official clients)
-* Use "native" wireguard clients (Not available on official clients)
+* Use "native" WireGuard clients with more customizability (Not available on official clients)
+* Works with [socks5 multihop]

 ## Installation